kichiki/finsta360/README.md

 # finsta360
-finsta360 - python script to finalize incomplete MP4 of Insta360 ONE-X
+finsta360 - python script to finalize incomplete MP4 of Insta360 ONE X

 # What is this?
-If you have Insta360 [ONE-X](https://www.insta360.com/product/insta360-onex)
+If you have Insta360 [ONE X](https://www.insta360.com/product/insta360-onex)
 and you have some corrupted files, this is for you!

 Action cams sometimes fail to save movie file and players couldn't play it but the DATA is there!